 Physicians are approached by pharmaceutical vendors all the time to talk about the latest developments that could potentially help their patients overcome debilitating conditions.
 When a new drug is put on the market to help patients manage their lives at home, a safe dosage is determined based on your metabolic function and your medical history.
 For those on pain medications, anxiolytics, and anti-depressants, there is a great potential for abuse as one grows tolerant, requiring greater dosages to achieve the desired effect.

 For some, pain medications and antidepressants are meant to be taken for a short period.
-Drugs are only taken until patients recover from surgery, or have come to a place in therapy where they may no longer need those drugs as they can overcome these feelings of loneliness, depression and fear.
-Of course, some people can never fully recover from painful sensations in the body or serious chemical imbalances in the brain; those that require long-term use of these drugs are at high risk of developing serious high-dose addictions.
+Drugs are only taken until patients recover from surgery, or have come to a place in therapy where they may no longer need those drugs as they can overcome these feelings of depression, loneliness and fear.
+Of course, some people can never fully recover from painful sensations in the body or serious chemical imbalances in the brain; those that require long-term use of these drugs are at high risk of developing serious high-dose prescription drug addictions.

 Therapy Addresses the Core of Addiction

 Once the need for the substance is assessed, therapy begins to get to the core of the prescription drug addiction.
 Often people addicted to these medications rely on the drug not to help manage their life, but to escape the realities of life.
 Therapy teaches our clients to take a step back and reevaluate the situations they are trying to escape.
 Instead of trying to run away from something, we should find a way to make the situation better or change our perspective to the given situation.
 Often, the only thing in our purview to change is our perception.
 This is an essential part of the 12-Step Modality – letting go of the need to either control a situation or, barring that, completely avoid it.